sds-edu/SDS-CD-GH-AWS-Guide/README.md

 2. A GitHub account
 3. Familiarity with the concepts of CD
 4. Node.js and npm installed on your local machine
-5. An AWS account (if you don't have one, sign up at https://aws.amazon.com/)
+5. An AWS account (if you don't have one, sign up at <https://aws.amazon.com/>)
 6. A MongoDB Atlas account (visit [this guide](https://www.mongodb.com/docs/atlas/getting-started/) to get started with MongoDB Atlas)

 ## Setup

-1. Fork and then clone the repository https://github.com/nus-CS3219/CS3219-CD-GH-AWS-Code.git to your device.
+1. Fork and then clone [this repository](https://github.com/nus-CS3219/CS3219-CD-GH-AWS-Code.git) to your device.

    > ℹ️ About the project: The repository contains the backend code of an address book application, one that is similar to what you have seen in CS2103/T or CS2113/T but developed in JavaScript.
 The backend is equipped with basic functionalities, including the ability to add, retrieve, edit, and delete information, by connecting to MongoDB Atlas – a cloud database.